Meet Christ's Governors

 Steven Lowry is a parent governor, elected in February 2017.
-He has three children, two of which are at Christs while his third at The Queens Church of England School, Kew.
-He has lived in Kew for 11 years and is also a Trustee of a local childrens charity.
+He has three children, two of whom are at Christ's while his third attends The Queens Church of England School, Kew.
+He has lived in Kew for 11 years and is also a Trustee of a local children's charity.
 He is a Chartered Accountant by training but now works in investment management with a focus on infrastructure private equity.
-He is a believer in opportunities for all, enjoys sport, cinema and travel.
+He is a believer in opportunities for all, and enjoys sport, cinema and travel.

 Sarah Percival has lived in Richmond for more than 20 years and worships regularly at St Mary Magdalene, one of the Foundation churches for Christ’s School.
 She has worked in publishing, procurement and project management at a senior level for 40 years and is a pension fund trustee.
 She read history at King’s College, London, and has been a governor at Christ’s since 2014.
 She has two adult children.